lthms/soap.coffee-lthms/site/posts/ExtensibleTypeSafeErrorHandling.md

             -> ResultT msg err m String
 ```

-We could leverage this function in a given project, for instance to read its
+We could leverage this function in a given project, for instance, to read its
 configuration files (for the sake of the example, it has several configuration
 files).
 This function can use its own type to describe ill-formed description
 (`ConfigurationError`{.haskell}).